radius-project/radius/docs/contributing/contributing-code/running-radius-locally.md

 With this configuration:
 - Applications.Core RP will be running on port `8080`
-- Applications.Connector RP will be running on port `8081`
+- Applications.Link RP will be running on port `8081`
 - `etcd` will be used for storage

 ## Step 2: Running UCP